 Constructing Query Expressions

 A ThreatConnect Query Language (TQL) query expression is constructed by using a parameter name, an operator, and a value or list of values.
-Multiple expressions can be combined by using parentheses and AND/OR logic to tie queries together.
-The following examples illustrate some useful TQL queries.
+Multiple query expressions can be combined using parentheses and AND/OR logic.
+The examples in this article provide some useful TQL queries.
 See TQL Operators and Parameters for a list of available operators, general TQL parameters, and Workflow-related TQL parameters.

 typeName in ("Address", "EmailAddress", "File", "Host", "URL", "ASN", "CIDR", "Mutex", "Registry Key", "User Agent") and (rating = 3 and summary NE 'bad.com') or (confidence < 20 and addressCIDR not in '192.168.1.1/8')

 Query for Indicators By Applied Tags and Confidence Rating

 The following example queries for Indicators with the Tag China, Russia, or Japan and a Confidence Rating greater than or equal to 70: